 Despite all the above letter writing persists in society.
 It seems that there is still something intrinsically personal and human about the written word.
 Letters can become cherished souvenirs of a bygone age, an honour that’s difficult to see bestowed upon an email or a text.
 The letter still seems to sit at the top of the communication hierarchy despite its dwindling commonality or perhaps because of it.

-By the 1920s and 1930s, more parents were able to afford stationery outfits for their adorable off-spring; an early start to letter writing that could create a lifetime's love for letter writing.
+By the 1920s and 1930s, more parents were able to afford stationery outfits for their adorable offspring.
+This provided an early start to letter writing that could create a lifetime's love for letter writing.

 Cute colourful illustrations covered the wallets and on the stationery itself.
 Sometimes there would be an association with a popular character or a film such as Snow White.

 By the 1950s, character products were on the increase, primarily because of the influence of television.

 From love letters to celebrity communications, letters were the way centuries of people communicated.

 The early part of the 20th century was deemed as the golden era of letter writing.

 Alongside the upheaval caused by the two World Wars, the necessity for communication became apparent.
 Famous authors and poets began to realise the worth of such collections of works.